GetDutchie/datadog_flutter/README.md

 });
 ```

-### Web Caveats
+### Flutter Web Caveats

-Tags cannot be added to logs when using Flutter web.
+* `addTag` and `removeTag` are not invoked and resolve silently when using Flutter web.
 This is a missing feature in Datadog's JS SDK.

 ## Real User Monitoring